Overview

 Let us ask the crucial question here—how effective is it?

-Multiple Myeloma Relapse after Stem Cell Transplant
+Can Multiple Myeloma Relapse after Stem Cell Transplant?

 The risk of relapse after treatment for multiple myeloma is very real.
-It can occur within a year, or sometimes after many years.
-This is because multiple myeloma while treatable, is incurable.
+It can occur within a year or sometimes after many years.
+This is because multiple myeloma, while treatable, is incurable.

 Multiple Myeloma Stem Cell Transplant Stories